dalder6284/Diet-VOTE-CPSC458/README.md

-### DIET VOTE: A replication of the roll call prediction program VOTE procedures. {#diet-vote-a-replication-of-the-roll-call-prediction-program-vote-procedures}
+### DIET VOTE: A replication of the roll call prediction program VOTE procedures.

 #### Translated from LISP to Python by Diego Alderete